The Bath Half and CoppaFeel! are really excited to have Dermot O’Leary back running the Bath Half for Team Boobs […]

 Please try to safely dispose of your bottles: drop them onto the roadway along the side of the kerb away from other runners and leave the caps off as this helps the clear up.
 If you can, drop them at the next drink station.
 Don’t throw them into hedges, verges or gardens – throwing them can also injure volunteers & runners.

 After finishing a race, DO NOT drink large amounts of water.
 You can only rehydrate (replace lost fluids) gradually over the next 24-48 hours.
 Eat some salty food as well as spacing out your drinks; by doing this you will not get hyponatraemia and will replace the water salt and glycogen lost when running the race.

 Some of our runners on Facebook asked specifically about sports drinks.
-The really important thing to say is if you haven’t trained using a sports drink such as Lucozade Sport, then race day is not the time to try something new.
+The really important thing to say is if you haven’t trained using a sports drink such as HIGH5 Energy Gel Aqua, then race day is not the time to try something new.
 What you decide to drink is a personal thing – many runners like drinking water alone where as others like to drink sports drinks some like a little of each.
 If you would like to try using drinks other than water then please do try them in your training.